 John rolled his eyes, thought about it for a moment, and took a deep breath.

 ‘Okay,’ he began, before taking another long inhale.
 ‘I’d step over you and make a phone call and look at you while the paramedics made their way here.
 I’d reassure people in the café that you’re okay.
 I’d check my mail or Instagram or Reddit in order to pass the time quicker—act like it‘s not a big deal.
 I’d probably take a picture of you, y’know. . . just in case.
 Maybe I’d record you.
 Then I’d let them put you into the ambulance and I guess I’d have to tell Peter, and then I’d go score a bag.’

 Patrick, having not taken his eyes off his son’s vacant green eyes during the long-winded response, felt a pain again.
 But this pain was different, and for a brief moment he considered the possibility that he had no idea who the person sitting opposite him was.

 The sense of freedom Patrick Hughes felt after leaving his wife was immeasurable.
 This didn’t arrive unaccompanied, however, as guilt and melancholy rode quietly behind, lurking all the time so as to remind him: you can never be truly happy, we won’t allow it.
 He would try his best to ignore this, and his best was quite good, but their presence would always be felt; that feeling of someone watching you.

-The trickle of tea found its way down the cup as Patrick sipped, then patted the cup dry with a napkin.
+The trickle of tea found its way down the cup as Patrick took a sip before patting the cup dry with a napkin.
 He watched his son who stared out the window, and wondered how such a sour, tired expression could form in one so young, with so much time, so much life, ahead of him.

 ‘What friend?’ asked John.